Ministry of Defence confirms 500kg bomb found in Plymouth detonated at sea

 The Ministry of Defence (MoD) has confirmed a Second World War bomb that forced thousands to evacuate in Plymouth has been detonated at sea.

-An MoD spokeswoman told the Press Association the bomb had been “detonated successfully at 9.51pm”.
+An MoD spokeswoman told the PA news agency the bomb had been “detonated successfully at 9.51pm”.

 The 500kg explosive was discovered in a back garden on Tuesday, which prompted “one of the largest UK peacetime evacuation operations” according to the MoD.